 The item numbers can be re-indexed once the table has stabilized.

 The last column (‘comments’) is only for information and will be deleted in the future.

+The column marked ‘calculated’ will be updated in the future by replacing with formulas